OPS-E2E-PPE/VBA-Docs/api/Visio.Page.AutoConnectMany.md

 |visAutoConnectDirRight|4|Connect to the right|
 |visAutoConnectDirUp|1|Connect up.|

 Calling the **AutoConnectMany** method is equivalent to calling the **[Shape.AutoConnect](Visio.Shape.AutoConnect.md)** method multiple times.

 You can include the same shape multiple times in each array you pass as a parameter.
 You cannot use the **AutoConnectMany** method to connect a shape to itself.

 If a particular **AutoConnectMany** operation fails or is invalid, Microsoft Visio skips it and processes the next item in each of the parameter arrays. **AutoConnectMany** returns the total number of items successfully processed.

-If the parameter arrays do not each contain the same number of values, Visio returns an Invalid Parameter error.
+If the parameter arrays don't each contain the same number of values, Visio returns an Invalid Parameter error.

 The optional  _Connector_ parameter value must be an object that references a one-dimensional routable shape.
-If you do not pass a value for _Connector_ , Visio uses the default dynamic connector.
+If you don't pass a value for _Connector_ , Visio uses the default dynamic connector.

 If you use the **IDataObject** interface to pass a selection of shapes for _Connector_ , Visio uses only the first shape.
 If _Connector_ is not a Visio object, Visio returns an Invalid Parameter error.
 If _Connector_ is not a shape that matches the context of the method, Visio returns an Invalid Source error.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]